 Exemplify government of the people, for the people, by the people

-I am an independent of 22 years and an independent thinker, determined to represent all the stakeholders in our state and legislative district.
+I am an independent thinker, determined to represent all the stakeholders in our state and legislative district.
 I believe that true power rests with the people.
 (And, that the people should not rest!)

 I am a long-time public servant and volunteer with deep roots in the West Valley.
 I have worked as a non-profit director, as an elected school board member and has served many non-profit boards and service groups in the community.
 I do not make deals or do favors in exchange for influence and I don't take campaign contributions in exchange for pushing bad policy.
 I believe in doing the right thing.
 I answer to the people, not a political party and not to outside special interests.